mrbar42/Hook/README.md

                         // this probably mean you manually sent a hook event. don't do that! break;
                     case hook.INTERNAL_ERROR:
-                        // this means the remote side handler returned instance of Error break;
+                        // this means the remote side handler returned an instance of Error break;
                     default:
                         // your own error